 RIS members work to foster a sense of safety and security by aggressively investigating and swiftly apprehending those who commit violent offenses.
 The RIS investigates carjacking, home invasion robbery, strong-armed robbery, armed robbery, sudden snatch and domestic robberies occurring in unincorporated Miami-Dade County.
 Additionally, Detectives assigned to RIS have initiated investigations associated with federal crimes such as interstate narcotics and Hobbs Act violations.
 RIS Detectives often participate in multi-agency task forces, which have both state and federal jurisdiction.

-Two Lieutenants and eight Sergeants supervise thirty-eight detectives, each of whom is assigned over 100 robbery cases per year.
+Two Lieutenants and nine Sergeants supervise 38 detectives, each of whom is assigned over 100 robbery cases per year.
 Their investigative tasks associated with each case may include conducting surveillances, collecting and photographing evidence, writing reports, testifying in court, and of course, locating and arresting criminals.

 The RIS has received awards from numerous state and federal agencies, including the U.S. Attorney General, Director of the FBI, United States Postal Inspection Service, Division of Florida Highway Patrol, Miami-Dade County State Attorney, Miami-Dade County Commission, and the Police Benevolent Association.
 RIS has been awarded several unit commendations from the Director of the Miami-Dade Police Department.

 Robbery Intervention Detail provides pro-active patrol directed at the suppression of robbery.
 The RID section identifies locations and subjects based on recent reported crimes and focuses their resources on those subjects and locations so that the opportunity to commit the crime of robbery is reduced.